TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 Details regarding the simulation parameters and strata proportions of each Scenario are given in Tables C2-C8 in the Web Appendix.
 Results of the simulation study are presented in Figure 1 and Table 2 of the main text, and in Tables C9-C13 and Figures C1-C6 of the Web Appendix.

-The script 'run_5X_low_pro_50.R' in the Main_run folder, contains one set of arguments, and can be used for running the first row of argument_mat, with $k=5$, $\pi_{as} = 0.5$, and low $\pi_{pro}$, (Scenario A) of the main text, where both the principal score and the outcome model are correctly specified (as in the left side of Table 2).
+The script 'run_5X_low_pro_50.R' in the Main_run folder, contains one set of arguments, and can be used for running the first row of argument_mat, with $k=5$, $\pi_{as} = 0.5$, and low $\pi_{pro}$, (Scenario A) of the main text, where both the principal score and the outcome model are correctly specified (as in the left side of Table 2 of the main text).
-It is possible to change the arguments and the other parameters, to obtain other scenarios.
+The arguments in argument_mat and the other parameters can be changed, to obtain other scenarios.
-For instance, choosing row 49 of argument_mat enables running the same Scenario, where both the principal score and the outcome model are misspecified, while changing the parameter scen to be equal to 2 (high $\pi_{pro})$), will enable to obtain the results as in Table 2 (Scenario B) of the main text.
+For instance, choosing row 49 of argument_mat enables running the same Scenario, where both the principal score and the outcome model are misspecified (as in the right side of Table 2), while setting the parameter scen to 2 ($\pi_{as} = 0.75$) enables to obtain results for Scenario B of Table 2 when both models are correctly specified.

-Argument_mat includes the following arguments: AX_interactions, misspec_PS, misspec_outcome, xi, and xi_assm.
+The matrix argument_mat includes the following arguments: AX_interactions, misspec_PS, misspec_outcome, xi, and xi_assm.
 AX_interactions equals TRUE if the outcome model includes all A-X interactions, and FALSE otherwise.
 The parameters misspec_PS and misspec_outcome equal zero under a correctly specified model, and two under a misspecified model.